nrc/r4cppp/unique.md

 But there are still important differences between `Box<T>` and `std::unique_ptr<T>` that should be taken into account:

-1. If `std::unique_ptr<T>` is created by passing the pointer to constructor it there is a possibility to have several unique pointers to the same memory that is not possible with `Box<T>`
+1. If `std::unique_ptr<T>` is created by passing the pointer to its constructor there is a possibility to have several unique pointers to the same memory that is not possible with `Box<T>`
 2. Once `std::unique_ptr<T>` is moved to another variable or to function dereference of this pointer causes undefined behavior that is also